 - Preheat the oven to 350°F.

 - Gently mix the almond flour, sea salt, and baking soda in a large mixing bowl until combined, being careful not to overpack the flour.
 Gently make a well in the middle of the bowl, then add the olive oil and water.
 Mix the ingredients with a large wooden spoon or spoon-shaped spatula until a well-combined dough forms.
+Mix in the chives if using.

 - Transfer the mixture to a 10-inch pie pan.
 Using your fingers, press and shape the dough mixture about 1/8 inch thick around the pie pan and up the edges to form the crust.
 Bake for 12 to 15 minutes, until cooked through and set.